BEFORE BOOKING PLEASE READ THE BULLET POINTS BELOW DESCRIPTION

 Matanchen beach is about a ten minute walk.
 Unspoiled by tourists but spotted with friendly beach restaurants it has wide sandy beach and shallow water perfect for swimming.

 PLEASE CLICK BELOW FOR MORE DETAILS BEFORE BOOKING

 Just fifteen minutes away by bus or car is the Historic town of San Blas as well as the famous La Tavora mangrove boat trip which takes you through the jungle filled with flora, fauna and most exciting, crocodiles.

-The local hotel does sightseeing trips if that's of interest and there is always a willing captain willing to take you out to some of the best fishing anywhere on the coast.
+Our property managers Jenny and Aramara will be available to organize excursions and there is always a willing captain willing to take you out to some of the best fishing anywhere on the coast.
 Or you could plan your own itinerary of waterfall hikes, trips to a coffee plantation, road trip to the capitol city of Tepic or a visit to the release location of sea turtles.

 If you are tired of the tourists, timeshare salesmen, souvenir hawkers, and high prices of other destinations come see us and experience Mexico at a cheaper, more leisurely, more enjoyable pace.

 After a few days at Casa Karina and our little town of Aticama you'll understand why we call it Ati-Coma.
 It helps melt away the stress, hustle and bustle that is so much of our every day lives at home.
 Come to a more mellow place to recharge your batteries and enjoy a slower pace of life.
 The good life!

 ATICAMA IS BEST SUITED TO SEASONED, ADVENTUROUS TRAVELERS